xyloman/docs-tap/scc/ootb-supply-chain-testing-scanning.hbs.md

 ## <a id="scan-image-using-snyk"></a> Scan Image using Snyk

 [Supply Chain Security Tools - Scan](../scst-scan/install-scst-scan.md) includes additional integration for running an image scan using Snyk and VMware Carbon Black.
-For information on how to install this integration and how to modify the supply chain template, see [Available Scanners for Supply Chain Security Tools - Scan](../scst-scan/available-scanners.hbs.md).
+For information on how to install this integration and how to modify the supply chain template, see [Install Snyk scanner](../scst-scan/install-snyk-integration.md).